 Date and time functions

-The date and time functions support three types of input data: date and time (DATE), timestamp (TIMESTAMP, TIMESTAMP WITH TIME ZONE, and TIMESTAMP WITH LOCAL TIME ZONE), and interval (INTERVAL DAY TO SECOND and INTERVAL YEAR TO MONTH).
+The date and time functions support three types of input parameters: date and time (DATE), timestamp (TIMESTAMP, TIMESTAMP WITH TIME ZONE, and TIMESTAMP WITH LOCAL TIME ZONE), and interval (INTERVAL DAY TO SECOND and INTERVAL YEAR TO MONTH).

 obclient> SELECT * FROM NLS_DATABASE_PARAMETERS;